Step-by-Step APT Guide for MIRI MRS Spectroscopy of a Late M Star

 See also: APT Visit Planner

-To determine the visibility window of our proposed observation, we ran the Visit Planner Tool.
+To determine the visibility window of the proposed observation, run the Visit Planner Tool.
 First, click an observation in the tree editor.
 Then, click the Visit Planner button in the top tool bar, which changes the view in the active GUI window.
 Next, click the Run All Tools button at the right in the top tool bar.
 This shows us the observing window(s) for this target over the next ~19 months.
 APT assures us that all visits are schedulable.

 Run Smart Accounting